smarter-sh/community/contributors/guide/contributor-cheatsheet/README.md

 weight: 2
 aliases: [ "/cheatsheet" ]
 description: |
-  A list of common resources when contributing to Kubernetes, tips, tricks, and common best practices used within the Kubernetes project.
+  A list of common resources when contributing to Smarter, tips, tricks, and common best practices used within the Smarter project.
 It is a "TL;DR" or quick reference of useful information to make your GitHub contribution experience better.
 ---

 <!-- omit in toc -->
-# Kubernetes Contributor Cheat Sheet
+# Smarter Contributor Cheat Sheet

 [Deutsch](README-de.md) | [Français](README-fr.md) | [Bahasa Indonesia](README-id.md) | [日本語](README-ja.md) | [한국어](README-ko.md) | [Português](README-pt.md) | [中文](README-zh.md) | [Українська](README-uk.md) | [Italian](README-it.md) | [हिन्दी](README-hi.md)

-A list of common resources when contributing to Kubernetes, tips, tricks, and common best practices used within the Kubernetes project.
+A list of common resources when contributing to Smarter, tips, tricks, and common best practices used within the Smarter project.
 It is a "TL;DR" or quick reference of useful information to make your GitHub contribution experience better.